chassing/linux-sysadmin-interview-questions/README.md

 * When trying to umount a directory it says it's busy, how to find out which PID holds the directory?
 * What's LD_PRELOAD and when it's used?
 * You ran a binary and nothing happened.
 How would you debug this?
+* What are cgroups?
+Can you specify a scenario where you could use them?

 ####[[⬆]](#toc) <a name='expert'>Expert Linux Questions:</a>